djalbat/murmuration-mariadb/README.md

 # Murmuration for MariaDB

-Connections, transactions and migrations for MariaDB.
+Statements, transactions and migrations for MariaDB.

 This package is based largely on the following parent one: